Key biotechnology trends, a mid-year update

 The adoption of new technologies in genomic research, such as long-read sequencing and blockchain, is transforming the field by enhancing accuracy, security, and transparency.
 These advancements are paving the way for more precise and reliable genomic research.

-Some emerging trends in biotechnology
+Other trends in biotechnology

 While we laid the groundwork for key biotech trends, there are some of them that were intentionally left behind.
 Namely, technologies like AI, bioinformatics, and blockchain prove to reshape biopharma at its core.
 Yet, the trends we present further are the ones that also have an impact.
 However, it is not as great as the one of AI, for instance.